epam/ai-dial/docs/tutorials/data-visualization.md

     npm i @epam/ai-dial-chat-visualizer-connector
     ```

-2. Add a file to the serving folder in your application or just import it in code:
+2. Add a file to the serving folder in your application, or simply import it in the code:

     ```typescript
     import { AttachmentData, ChatVisualizerConnector, CustomVisualizerDataLayout } from '@epam/ai-dial-chat-visualizer-connector';